wujinggrt/Learn/LinuxCommandLine/FirstStrokes.md

 [me@linuxbox ~]$ file picture.jpg
 picture.jpg: JPEG image data, JFIF standard 1.01
 ```
+Then you know the filetype to ensure it is readable or a script etc.

 #### Viewing File Contents with less
 *scripts*, *configuration files*.